Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions

-\vs{0.1cm} Let $f:X \to \mathbb{R}$ be a function.
+\begin{definition} Let $f:X \to \mathbb{R}$ be a function.
 Let $E$ be a set of positive definable functions on $X$. \begin{itemize} \item [(a)] By induction on $e \in \mathbb{N}_0$ we define that $f$ has \textbf{exponential number at most $e$ with respect to $E$} .

-\vs{0.2cm} {\bf Base Case}: The function $f$ has exponential number at most $0$ with respect to $E$ if $f$ is log-analytic.
+{\bf Base Case}: The function $f$ has exponential number at most $0$ with respect to $E$ if $f$ is log-analytic.